ayourtch/emptystack/README.md

 Docker ? this looks a bit simpler, but still a bit too much of work.

+Vagrant ? this seems relatively close.
+But unless I misunderstood, it wants VirtualBox, while I wanted kvm.
+Yes, there is a plugin to it, but this again starts to get complicated...

 Thus, vmess was born.

 It is a completely unscalable way to manage VMs.
 Don't use it in production.
 It's just an experiment.
 It's not finished.